balenaltd/handbook/Calamari.md

 ## FAQ

-### What does "Manually edited" field means in Calamari under the Entitlement / Annual leave ?
+**What does "Manually edited" field means in Calamari under the Entitlement / Annual leave?**

 The days in the "Manually edited" field are the days (Full amount) you're entitled to from the 1st of January to your anniversary hire date.